SNOW REMOVAL BYLAW | SNOW REMOVAL POLICY

 The map below shows the sidewalks that will be cleared and specifies which are going to be done under a contract and which will be done by City departments.
 They will also be cleared to a higher service standard than previous, as we have changed the definition in our bylaw for exactly what it means to clear a sidewalk.

 This is a pilot program to see how it works and what the costs are.
-Administration will review after the season is over and provide a report to Council who will then determine if further change is needed or if this program will continue on a permanent basis.
+Administration will review the results of the pilot program and provide a report to Council who will then determine if further change is needed or if this program will continue on a permanent basis.

 CLICK MAP BELOW TO ENLARGE